manzoorqirat-boop/TanaBanaApp/README.md

                                  drawer; overdue/due-soon list + a
                                  follow-up log modal per invoice
       AuditTrailScreen.tsx     Phase 3 — searchable append-only log
+      SettingsScreen.tsx       Audit-pass addition — negative-stock
+                                 policy + FG restock thresholds; was
+                                 entirely missing, API layer already existed
 ```

+## Audit pass — a full diff against the web app

+Everything above was tracked against the migration plan.
+This pass
+instead diffed the two codebases directly: every page in
+`QMfg-Frontend/src/pages/` against every RN screen, every exported
+method and type in both `api.ts` files (`comm -23` on sorted method/
+type-name lists — not a skim), every i18n key, and every `user.role`
+conditional in the web app's JSX.
+Findings, in the order they were
+fixed:

+- **Equipment Master — a real bug, not just a gap.** The web app
+  restricts create/edit/delete to `superadmin`; everyone else gets a
+  read-only view with an explicit "maintained centrally, read-only"
+  subtitle. `EquipmentMasterScreen` never had that check, so any
+  logged-in user could edit a catalog that's shared across every
+  tenant.
+Fixed two ways: `MasterCrudScreen` gained a `readOnly?:
+  boolean` prop (collapses `createFn`/`updateFn`/`deactivateFn` to
+  `undefined` internally, so every existing conditional in the
+  component — the create button, row-tap-to-edit, the delete button —
+  disables itself for free, no new render branches), and
+  `EquipmentMasterScreen` now passes `readOnly={user?.role !==
+  'superadmin'}`.
+Bulk CSV upload (`bulkUploadEquipment`, also
+  superadmin-only on web) wasn't ported — low-traffic admin tool for a
+  handful of accounts, not worth the `papaparse`-on-mobile plumbing
+  for who'd use it.
+- **Dashboard was a placeholder.** The Phase 0 version was a minimal
+  "welcome card" by design, but `api.getDashboard()` and the
+  `DashboardData` type didn't exist anywhere in this file — a real gap
+  this audit found, not a known-and-deferred one.
+Rebuilt to match
+  `pages/Dashboard.tsx`: today's stats (units produced, sales, reorder
+  alerts, pending salaries — each tile links to the relevant screen),
+  this month's P&L at a glance (revenue/cost/gross/net with margins),
+  a cost-composition breakdown linking to the full P&L, and top
+  product/customer.
+- **Settings was entirely missing.** Not a stub, not a placeholder —
+  the screen and its nav entry didn't exist at all.
+The API layer was
+  already 100% there (`myCompany`/`updateMyCompany`, and `Company`'s
+  `negative_stock_policy`/`fg_cover_days`/`fg_history_days` fields),
+  so this was purely a missing screen: negative-stock policy (allow-
+  with-warning vs. block the run) as a two-option radio choice, plus
+  finished-goods restock thresholds (cover days / history window).
+  No role restriction on web's `/settings` route, so none here either.
+- **Supplier Ledger was missing.** `SuppliersScreen` was rebuilt from
+  a `MasterCrudScreen` wrapper to a bespoke screen — not because the
+  CRUD form had gaps (it didn't; field parity was already complete)
+  but because the web version has a per-row "Ledger" button opening a
+  running-balance statement (opening → billed → paid → closing, full
+  transaction list), and `MasterCrudScreen`/`ListRow` have no concept
+  of a secondary per-row action.
+Bolting one on for a single screen
+  wasn't worth complicating a component 7 other simple CRUD pages
+  share. `api.ts` picked up `SupplierLedger`/`SupplierLedgerLine` and
+  `supplierLedger()`.

+**Two things this audit found and deliberately did *not* fix in this
+pass — both large enough to deserve their own effort rather than a
+rushed add-on:**

+- **Job Work's "Activity" tab.** Only the Job Worker master list
+  (create/edit contract-manufacturer profiles) is built — matching the
+  original migration plan's Phase 1 scope, but a real gap against the
+  *web app itself*.
+What's missing: dispatching RM to a job worker
+  (multi-line), receiving FG back with per-material consumed/wastage/
+  returned tracking, an "RM at CMO" balance view, a payables-per-
+  worker view, pay-per-receipt, and reversible dispatches.
+Comparable
+  in size to the whole Sales + Receipts build combined — `JwDispatch`/
+  `JwReceipt`/`JwAccount`/`CmoBalance`/`JwPayable` types and
+  `createJwDispatch`/`createJwReceipt`/`listJwDispatches`/
+  `listJwReceipts`/`jwCmoBalances`/`jwPayables`/`payJwReceipt`/
+  `reverseJwDispatch` don't exist in this `api.ts` yet.
+- **i18n is wired up but not actually used past Login.** `en.json`/
+  `hi.json` have full key parity with the web app (verified: 199/199
+  keys match exactly, both languages), and `LanguageToggle` works —
+  but grep for `useTranslation` across `screens/app/`: zero matches.
+  Every Phase 1-3 screen renders hardcoded English strings, built that
+  way consistently across every prior session.
+The web app, by
+  contrast, calls `t()` throughout — Dashboard alone has ~30 calls,
+  and even a simple page like Overheads has 9.
+Retrofitting `t()` into
+  ~29 already-built screens is its own project, comparable in scope to
+  Job Work's Activity tab, and was deliberately left alone rather than
+  making the two new screens in this pass (`DashboardScreen.tsx`,
+  `SettingsScreen.tsx`) the only internationalized ones — that would
+  make the inconsistency *harder* to spot later, not easier.
+They use
+  hardcoded English too, matching every other screen, until a
+  dedicated i18n pass covers the whole app at once.

+**Confirmed *not* gaps**, so they're not listed as open items anywhere
+else in this file: every other Phase 1 page (Units, Machines,
+Operators, Overheads, Customers, Raw Materials, Finished Products,
+Other Expenses) has full field parity with no hidden features; the
+`getCustomer`/`getSupplier`/`getSale`/`getRmReceipt`/
+`listSupplierPayments` methods exist in the web app's `api.ts` but
+aren't called from any web page either — dead code there too, not a
+mobile-specific gap; RoleGate's role lists match the web app's
+`RoleGate` usage route for route; and the web app's `Layout.tsx` has
+no global search, notifications, or company-switcher beyond what's
+already in `DrawerContent.tsx`.

 ## Renamed to TanaBana